AmanSachan1/Meteoros/README.md

 pause
 Replace the path to glslangValidator.exe with the path to where you installed the Vulkan SDK.
 Double click the file to run it.

+## Notes

+- We did not add checks to make sure some features are supported by the GPU before using them, such as anisotropic filtering.

 ##Resources

 - Image Loading Library: https://github.com/nothings/stb

+- Why to include stb in .cpp file: https://stackoverflow.com/questions/43348798/double-inclusion-and-headers-only-library-stbi-image